stimulusreflex/stimulus_reflex/docs/appendices/troubleshooting.md

 While this comes up far less frequently now that we have Selector Morphs, we still occasionally get people asking to be able to change the URL which is used to morph the page.
 This is solidly in the **#wontfix** category because the correct thing to do is just navigate to a new page.

-When you do a Page Morph, StimulusReflex goes through a full Rails controller action + view rendering cycle before taking the result and passing it to morphdom.
+When you do a Page Morph, StimulusReflex goes through a full Rails controller action + view rendering cycle before taking the result and passing it to `morphdom`.
 While the notion of changing which route is regenerated is seductive, it is really just another expression of the desire to see StimulusReflex as a shiny new hammer.
 In reality, StimulusReflex exists replace the need for reactive Single Page Applications - that's your clue.
 With StimulusReflex, you can design each page as though it's its own application.
 When you want to move to a new application, the browser should go to the new URL.

 That said, it's easy to change the URL the user is looking at from the server when it's appropriate to do so.
 CableReady's `push_state` method allows you to drive the page the user sees from your server-side code.

 If you need more control, you could also use CableReady's `dispatch_event` method to send an instruction to a Stimulus controller.
-Upon receving your event, you can easily initiate a Turbo Drive [visit](https://turbo.hotwire.dev/reference/drive#turbodrivevisit), call [History.pushState](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) directly or just change the `window.location` if that's all you need.
+Upon receiving your event, you can easily initiate a [Turbo Drive visit](https://turbo.hotwire.dev/reference/drive#turbodrivevisit), call [`History.pushState()`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) directly or just change the `window.location` if that's all you need.

 ### Don't initiate a Reflex when your page has finished loading

-Regardless of whether you're talking about a Stimulus controller's `connect` method, jQuery's `load` event, a Turbo Drive visit event or your own [pageshow](https://developer.mozilla.org/en-US/docs/Web/API/Window/pageshow\_event) event handler, we recommend that you don't attempt to immediate call a Reflex operation as soon as the page loads.
+Regardless of whether you're talking about a Stimulus controller's `connect` method, jQuery's `load` event, a Turbo Drive visit event or your own [`pageshow`](https://developer.mozilla.org/en-US/docs/Web/API/Window/pageshow_event) event handler, we recommend that you don't attempt to immediate call a Reflex operation as soon as the page loads.
 This advice is especially important in the context of Page Morphs.

 Best case, it's an extremely inefficient way to build your UI, since you should **just render the HTML you want to see** the first time.
 Worst case, you can find yourself in an infinite loop that wastes extraordinary bandwidth and resources.